-Beauty and love strike us with awe and offer a gateway to something greater.
-To a deeper truth, bound up with the knowledge that love and suffering are inseparable.
-The troubadours, a mystical fraternity of medieval poet-musicians from France, believed this suffering was necessary, and that, in the end, it would constitute their deepest joy.
+Beauty and love strike us with awe and offer a gateway to something greater; to a deeper truth, bound up with the knowledge that love and suffering are inseparable.
+The troubadours, a mystical fraternity of medieval poet-musicians from France, believed this suffering was necessary and that, in the end, it would constitute their deepest joy.
 This is at odds with our present world, where we inflict the hurt or wound we receive on to someone else.
 Being vulnerable is never fun, but it should be the common ground on which we meet.

-Unrequited and unreciprocated love is also painful, but it brings understanding.
+Unrequited love is also painful, but it brings understanding.
 Plato wrote of this in Phaedra, “[long ago, you see, the soul had wings] …like a child whose teeth are just starting to grow in, and its gums are all aching and itching – this is exactly how the soul feels when it begins to grow wings.
 It swells up and aches and tingles as it grows them…but when it is watered and warmed by beauty, then all its pain subsides and is replaced by joy.
 When, however, it is separated…then the openings of the passages in which the feathers grow are dried shut and keep the wings from sprouting.
 Then the stump of each feather is blocked by desire and it throbs like a pulsating artery while the feather pricks at its passageway, with the result that the whole soul is stung all round, and the pain simply drives it wild.”

 When the truth about life is withheld, we suffer.
-Our ancestors looked up to the elders of society because they were willing to share their wisdom, and help the young learn patience and understanding.
+Our ancestors looked up to the elders of society, because they were willing to share their wisdom, and help the young learn patience and understanding.

-The Sea Witch can be seen as a threshold elder.
-Similar to Baba Yaga of Slavic Mythology.
+The Sea Witch can be seen as a threshold elder, similar to Baba Yaga, of Slavic Mythology.
 They dwell beyond the boundaries of normality.
-For they are ones who initiate the unsuspecting character into adulthood.
-They are the earth itself.
-Perhaps even existence itself, concerned with blood and bones.
-Baba Yaga here representing ceaseless nature.
-Always grinding up dead matter in her pestle and mortar.
+For, they are ones who initiate the unsuspecting character into adulthood.
+They are the earth itself, perhaps even existence itself, concerned with blood and bones; Baba Yaga, here, representing ceaseless nature.
+She is always grinding up dead matter with her pestle and mortar.

-Depression, an eating disorder, indeed every stage of life can be viewed as an initiation.
+Depression, an eating disorder, indeed, every stage of life, can be viewed as an initiation.
 Depression is not a bottomless well.
 I know it can feel like it, but it will end.
 Now, do not be mistaken.
 Depression is complex.
-There are many factors from brain chemistry to childhood trauma, but by actively trying to understand the roots of our depression, we stand a better chance of working through it.
-To see it, if possible, not as a breakdown, but a breakthrough.
-An opportunity to allow life to break us down and then rebuild us.
-To end old patterns which harm and drain us.
+There are many factors, from brain chemistry to childhood trauma but, by actively trying to understand the roots of our depression, we stand a better chance of working through it, to see it, if possible, not as a breakdown, but as a breakthrough; an opportunity to allow life to break us down, and then rebuild us, to end old patterns, which harm and drain us.

-I have noticed so many times that if I don’t learn from my mistakes, from the lessons life offers me, I will find myself in the same situation over and over again until I do.
-Robert Frost said that: ‘our very life depends on everything’s recurring until we answer from within.’
+I have noticed so many times that if I don”t learn from my mistakes, from the lessons life offers me, I will find myself in the same situation, over and over again, until I do.
+Robert Frost said that: “our very life depends on everything”s recurring until we answer from within.”
 It has to come from within.
-As cliché as it is, we already have all we need.
+A cliché though it is, we already have all we need.
 As it is written in the gospel of Thomas: “If you bring forth what is within you, what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.”